The Time-Warp, Nerves, and Hitting 50/50 The Great Two-Week Misplacement

 The Mental Struggle vs. The Grateful Heart

 I am hardest on myself for the things I can’t do anymore.
-Going from being able to do it all, to struggling to get out of bed or off the couch some days, is a heavy mental battle.
-I felt like I let myself and my kids down by not having the energy when they were younger, especially because I just thought it was how the doctors told me it was, and if they could help, they would.
-By the time perimenopause hit, I had more knowledge about how to support myself, but no one seemed to listen to me.
+Going from being able to do it all to struggling to get out of bed some days is a heavy mental battle.
+I felt like I let my kids down by not having the energy when they were younger, especially because I just thought it was how the doctors told me it was.

-Thankfully, my kids have grown up to be so understanding, and my husband has truly taken the time to listen and understand what's actually happening over the past few years.
-In the early days, when I couldn't do anything, the guilt was immense.
-Now, I manage that guilt by prepping meals on my good days so they only need to be defrosted and cooked.
+Thankfully, my kids have grown up to be so understanding, and my husband has truly taken the time to listen and understand what's actually happening.
+In the early days, the guilt was immense.
+Now, I manage that guilt by prepping meals on my good days.
 Since starting HRT, the pressure is easing.
-We've had a few moments where I've been caught off guard and he's had to cook from scratch, but overall, life is feeling easier.
-I would say we are hitting about 50/50 now, which tells me I am definitely on the right path!
+We are hitting about a 50/50 split on responsibilities now, which tells me I am definitely on the right path!

 Small Wins: Diet Progress